-Hugely-muscled, radiating an amazing charisma, Samras stood arrogantly, bare-skinned in a black silk kilt and silver Panter buckle.
-His imperious gaze absorbed and mirrored the energy of the adoring crowd.
+Hugely-muscled, radiating an amazing charisma, Samras stood bare-skinned in a black kilt and silver Panter buckle.
+His eyes absorbed and mirrored the energy of the adoring crowd.
 He raised his obscenely bulging arms in fists, and the crowd roared again, like animals.

 Tan gaped until her eyes touched him, thrilling, like an orgasm, a drug, and moved on.
 He wanted more.
 Would do anything to have more… of THAT.
 Anything.

-“Tan, please,” Besi smiled, “not everyone has a mind for geography like you do.”
+“Tan, please,” Besi smiled.
+“Not everyone has a mind for geography like you do.”

 “You think I could grow me some potatoes in the land of the Shining Ones, Tan?”
 Felix asked.

-Come on Choosing, come on!
+Come on, Choosing, come on!

 Chapter 3 – Blak

 Silence.
-The crackling of burning wood, dull shouts in the distance; confused, drunken, frightened.
+The crackling of burning wood, dull shouts in the distance, confused, drunken, frightened.

 Blak arose through the ruin of the ceiling, pushing past blocks of fractured marble and clouds of fine, white powder.
-Another figure struggled through the rubble, a servant, face bloody, and stumbling, “You killed the…the Master…Lord Kenalel…you killed…you…”
+Another figure struggled through the rubble, a servant, face bloody.
+“You killed the Master, Lord Kenalel.
+You killed…”